calvinwkchu/Challenge-15/README.md

 Referring to our previous analysis, we've found that there may be an issue with lot#3 but need to test if there is a statistical significance to our findings i.e. whether lot#3 was caused by random chance or something else; this can be accomplished by using a t-test on the calculated means of our various findings against our population mean of 1,500 PSI.

-When we compare our sample data set against our population mean, we find that there is no statistical significance that something is out of the ordinary with our reported PSI (similar to our findings above) as the p-value of 0.06 is greater than 0.05 (shown in table below).
+When we compare our sample dataset against our population mean, we find that there is no statistical significance that something is out of the ordinary with our reported PSI (similar to our findings above) as the p-value of 0.06 is greater than 0.05 (shown in table below).

 <img src="Resources/ttest_totalsum.png">